 A mother’s dental health is a pretty accurate predictor of the newborn’s oral health.
-A study published in the Journal of The American Dental Association linked both these factors.
-Dentists recommend that pregnant women pay close attention to their oral health and get regular checkups in order to minimize any oral health risks.
+A study published in the Journal of The American Dental Association showed the high correlation between a mother’s oral health and their child’s.
+Dentists recommend that pregnant women pay close attention to their oral health in order to minimize any health risks.

 Signs of Oral Health Problems During Pregnancy